A Guide to Federal & State Solar Incentives

 Federal Solar Investment Tax Credit

 The Federal Solar Investment Tax Credit in the Inflation Reduction Act allows homeowners and businesses to receive a credit of 30% of the cost of new solar panel systems, energy storage devices, and installation expenses from their taxes.
-That tax credit applies to new solar panels installed between 2022 and 2032.
-The tax benefit then drops to 26% for panels installed in 2033 and to 22% for panels installed in 2034.
+A new federal law is ending this tax credit on Dec.
+31, 2025, for homeowners and over the next 2-4 years for businesses and farmers.
+Read our guide to the new federal deadlines here.

 Some local governments and nonprofits that are tax-exempt can also benefit from Inflation Reduction Act tax credits through a 30% direct pay incentive.
 Tax-exempt organizations may choose to partner with a third party that is non tax-exempt.
 In this arrangement, known as a power purchase agreement, the third party will own the system and recoup available tax credits and depreciation benefits.
 The tax-exempt organization will then purchase solar power from them.
 This provides a mutually beneficial relationship and reduces the solar start-up costs for the nonprofit.